anfindsen/CorrelationEqCausation/docs/index.markdown

 # **Introduction**

 The Academy awards are famous for being the most coveted awards in the film industry, and it is the dream of many aspiring actors to raise the figurine and be inducted in to the club of elite actors and household names.
-In order to win an Oscar the most important step is to get nominated, and in this article we attempt to understand which factors are the most important, and at the end give some data-driven advice to actors that are starting out.
+In order to win an Oscar the most important step is to get nominated, and in this article we attempt to understand which factors are the most important to get nominated.
+In the end we will give some data-driven advice to actors that are starting out.

 # **Data**
+For the analysis we use the the CMU Movie Summary Corpus.
+This dataset contains information about movies (such as release date, revenue, run time, etc.), actors involved in the movies and plot summaries.
+The CMU dataset also contains information about the country of origin of the movie, languages used, etc.

-For the analysis we use the CMU dataset for retrieving metadata about movies, characters and their corresponding actors.
-Furthermore, we combine this dataset with an IMDb dataset containing ratings for the movies and a table containing Oscar nomination.
+We combine this dataset with an <a href="https://datasets.imdbws.com/">IMDb dataset</a> containing ratings for the movies and <a href="https://www.kaggle.com/datasets/unanimad/the-oscar-award">a dataset from Kaggle</a> containing Oscar nominations.
 For a more detailed rundown of our data preprocessing and cleaning please visit our data tab found <a href="data/">here</a>.

 After cleaning and processing the data the final dataset has the following characteristics.